Jeremy Reaves: Washington Redskins / Football Team / Commanders

 On August 31, 2021, Reaves was released as part of final roster cuts and re-signed to the practice squad the following day.
 On December 11, he was activated to the active roster as a COVID-19 replacement player.
-In Week 15 against the Eagles, he made a career-high 12 tackles.
+In Week 15 against the Philadelphia Eagles, he made a career-high 12 tackles.
 On January 8, 2022, Washington signed him to the active roster ahead of the Week 18 season finale.
 Reaves finished the 2021 season appearing in five games and two starts, making 29 tackles and one pass defended.

 In 2022, for the first time in his career, Reaves made the Commanders' 53-man roster out of training camp.
 The following December, he was selected to his first Pro Bowl as the NFC special teams starter of the 2023 Pro Bowl.
 In January 2023, Reaves was named the 2022 first-team All-Pro special teamer.
-He finished the season with a career-high 33 tackles and 1 pass defensed, playing a career-high 374 snaps on special teams, appearing in all 17 games and 3 starts.
+He finished the season with a career-high 33 tackles and one pass defensed, playing a career-high 374 snaps on special teams, appearing in all 17 games (including three starts).

 On March 15, 2023, the Commanders placed a tender on Reaves, which he signed a month later.
 On October 10, after five regular-season games, he was placed on injured reserve for a partially torn ACL.
 He did not play for the rest of the season.

 On March 13, 2024, Reaves re-signed with the Commanders on a two-year contract.
 He finished the season appearing in all 17 games, making 20 tackles.

-With one year remaining on his contract, Reaves signed a one-year contract extension with Washington on June 12, 2025.
+With one year remaining on his contract, Reaves signed a one-year contract extension with the Commanders on June 12, 2025.
+In the Week 18 win over the Eagles, he recorded his second career interception on quarterback Tanner McKee.

+On March 19, 2026, Reaves signed another one-year, $6.45 million contract extension, keeping him in Washington through the 2027 season.